 As one of the objectives of the course is to develop better critical thinking skills and to be able to communicate concepts and ideas more effectively, participation is not a marginal part of your final grade.
-Silently attending lectures and completing all assignments on time earns you a C- or 70% (so keep this in mind with regard to how late you get in the night before we have class).
+Silently attending lectures and completing all assignments on time earns you a C- or 70%.
 A higher grade is contingent on active participation.
 I define participation broadly, for example: raising questions or expressing confusion about the material; interacting with me outside of the classroom; posting interesting articles on the eLC course Web site that relate to our course material; responding to posts on eLC.
 If you are concerned about participation, contact me and we can discuss strategies to raise your grade, but do not wait until the end of the semester to do this, as it will be too late by then!

 Note that part of your grade (5%) is an office visit to see me at some point before classes end.
 If you have a question or comment about the course or an assignment, or if you would like to discuss some issue from class in greater detail, this would be an excellent opportunity to do just that.
 But feel free to chat about current events, your plans, or anything else related to our mutual efforts.
 Note that if you wait until the end of the semester to come see me, you may not be able to do so if other students have also waited.
-I will of course try to meet students on an appointment basis for those who cannot visit me during my office hours and hold "happy hour" office hours throughout the semester (usually at Walker's, downtown), but I cannot quarantee my availability outside of my office hours.
+I will of course try to meet students on an appointment basis for those who cannot visit me during my office hours and hold "happy hour" office hours throughout the semester (usually at Walker's, downtown), but I cannot guarantee my availability outside of my office hours.
 So, plan that office visit accordingly!